 Also, even if your dog is properly vaccinated, there are still some contagious diseases and conditions that can be contracted in area where there are lots of dogs.
 While this typically isn’t an issue, it is something to keep in mind for older dogs or dogs with certain pre-existing conditions.

 Do I need to provide any materials, like towels or shampoo?

 Nope!
 I bring absolutely everything I will need.
-I only require a bathtub, sink (for the smaller pups), or even a hose in the backyard if the weather is nice.
+I only require a bathtub, sink (for the smaller pups), a place to set up the grooming table, and an outlet for the clippers/dryer.

 Won’t there be a huge mess afterward?